Buddhism in the Philippines: History

-The oldest archeological evidence of Buddhism's presence in the Philippines date back to the 9th century, when Vajrayana was known as the dominant branch of Buddhism.
+The oldest archeological evidence of Buddhism's presence in the Philippines date back to the 9th century, when Theravada Buddhism and Vajrayana Buddhism were known as the dominant branches of Buddhism.
 No early Buddhist written records have yet to be found from this era, likely due to the perishable nature of the writing mediums, which were bamboo and leaves.
-A few records also note of the historical presence of Buddhism in the islands prior to the arrival of colonizers and East Asian Buddhism.
+A few records also note of the historical presence of Buddhism in the islands prior to the arrival of colonizers and Mahayana Buddhism.
 Independent states that comprise the Philippines were known to have Buddhist adherents, although the majority of the population adhered instead to the indigenous Philippine folk religions.

 Vajrayāna in the Philippines was also linked through the maritime trade routes with its counterparts in India, Sri Lanka, Champa, Cambodia, China and Japan, to the extent that it is hard to separate them completely and is better to speak of a complex of esoteric Buddhism in medieval Maritime Asia.
 In many of the key South Asian port cities that saw the growth of Esoteric Buddhism, the tradition coexisted alongside Shaivism.

 Both the Śrīvijayan empire in Sumatra and the Majapahit empire in Java were unknown in Western history until 1918, when George Coedes of the Ecole Francaise d’Extreme Orient postulated their existence because they had been mentioned in the records of the Chinese Tang and Sung imperial dynasties.
 Yi Jing, a Chinese monk and scholar, stayed in Sumatra from 687 to 689 on his way to India.
 He wrote on the Srivijaya's splendour: "Buddhism was flourishing throughout the islands of Southeast Asia.
 Many of the kings and the chieftains in the islands in the southern seas admire and believe in Buddhism, and their hearts are set on accumulating good action."
 The Srivijaya empire flourished as a Buddhist cultural centre over 600 years from 650 to 1377 in Palembang, Sumatra.
 Built as a mandala on a hill from 770 to 825 in central Java, the Borobodur stands today as a living testament of the Srivijaya empire's grandeur.
 Three generations of the Sailendra kings built the temple that displays a three-dimensional view of the Vajrayāna Buddhist cosmology.
 Later on, the Javanese Majapahit empire took control over the Srivijaya and became the leading Buddhist cultural centre from 1292 to 1478 in Southeast Asia.
 Both empires supplemented their otherwise austere practice of Theravāda with the rituals of Vajrayāna in the 7th century.

 In and of itself not a school of Buddhism, Vajrayāna, literally meaning "adamantine" or "diamond vehicle" and also known as Tantric or Mantrayāna Buddhism, is instead practiced as a tradition on top of Theravāda or Mahāyāna Buddhism.
 Ritual practice rather than meditation is the distinguishing mark of Vajrayāna.
 In addition, its esoteric teachings may only be conveyed through dharma transmission.